kearnz/crypto-2-csv/README.md

 ## Installation and Use

 - First, make sure you have git and node installed on your local computer
-- Next, initialize an empty git repository in a new or existing directory.
-- Clone this repository and navigate into the crypto-2-csv folder
+- Then, clone this repository and navigate into the crypto-2-csv folder
 - Run `npm install` or `yarn install` to get install dependencies locally
 - Use the command line to make API calls and get data as CSV